 PLANTAR FASCIITIS INSOLES

-Orthotic insoles are specially designed to alleviate pain and tension away from the plantar fasciitis tendon with for fitting arch support that distributes pressure more evenly over the footbed throughout the day, providing added comfort.
+Orthotic insoles or arch support inserts for plantar fasciitis are specially designed to alleviate pain and tension away from the plantar fasciitis tendon with for fitting arch support that distributes pressure more evenly over the footbed throughout the day, providing added comfort.

 OVER-THE-COUNTER PAIN RELIEF

 Ibuprofen and naproxen sodium can ease the pain and inflammation associated with plantar fasciitis.

 To reduce inflammation, especially after a long day at work or intense exercise, icing the heel of the foot can help manage pain.

 Wearing shoes with a supportive heel and that stabilizes the foot is important if you want to manage your foot pain from plantar fasciitis.
 Footwear like flip flops and high heels are only going to aggravate the problem.
 According to Dr. Kenneth Jung, an orthopedic foot and ankle surgeon at Cedars-Sinai Kerlan-Jobe Institute in Los Angeles, California and featured in Prevention Magazine, adding a shoe insert or insole for plantar fasciitis can enhance the effectiveness of the shoes you already own.

 Jung says that adding a shoe insert will externally support the arch, thus reducing the stress or load on the arch.
 Plantar fasciitis insoles also provide a cushy cup for your heel to relieve pressure, and together help make your foot more comfortable.

 AT RISK FOR PLANTAR FASCIITIS

 People can develop plantar fasciitis without an obvious cause, however, there are factors that increase your risk.